CodeItQuick/CodeItQuick.github.io/_posts/2023-11-03-jetbrains-navigation-shortcuts.md

 ## Basic Editor Moving Around
 Moving around in the editor, these shortcuts are used frequently.
 The goto error and previous error is especially useful to find compile errors.
-Its also possible to jump between methods.
+It's also possible to jump between methods.

 | Shortcut       | Function                                            |